theman-oj10/CareerSync/docs/UserGuide.md

 ⚠️ **Common errors:** <br>
 1. Make sure not to miss out the mandatory `INDEX` field.
 If you do, CareerSync won't know which internship to edit! <br>
 2. If you encounter the `This internship already exists in the internship list` message, please go [here](#what-makes-an-internship-unique) to learn about what makes an internship unique.
+3. When using the `edit` command, the `/phone` parameter does not have a maximum limit for number of digits.
+Do manually ensure that the length of the phone number you input is correct. <br>
 </div>

 [Go to Field Summary](#field-summary) | [Go to Command Summary](#command-summary) | [Go to Table of Contents](#table-of-contents)